luismartinezs/luis-martinez-site/content/blog/sc2.md

 # What lessons from Starcraft 2 can be applied to real life?

+## What is Starcraft 2?

-Starcraft 2 is an RTS.
+Starcraft 2 is an Real Time Strategy video game.
 A very fun and good one, in my opinion.
 I loved Starcraft and Starcraft 2 since I was a kid.
 I never really learned to play it in a competitive level, but I know enough about how it works.

 I've played quite a bit, I've tried to learn a bit, and I've listened to youtubers who explain how to learn.
 Most notorioulsy, [Day9](https://www.youtube.com/channel/UCaxar6TBM-94_ezoS00fLkA) (waaay back in the day) and [Lowko](https://www.youtube.com/channel/UCZNTsLA6t6bRoj-5QRmqt_w).